 Yes, there is a method to this madness!
 A/B testing should follow a clear structure to ensure the best measurable results.

-The first step in A/B testing it to research and analyse the current data you have about the content you would like to change.
+The first step in A/B testing it to research and analyze the current data you have about the content you would like to change.
 You should be asking yourself, if the data that you am currently getting is inline with your goals?
 If the answer is no, research measurable changes that can be made.
-For websites, use Google Analytics to look at your users behaviour; Who are they?
+For websites, use Google Analytics to look at your users behavior; Who are they?
 What pages are they clicking most on?
 How many interactions are you getting per page?
 Where are your conversion locations?
 Number of opens on emails sent by me??
 How many replies did I receive?
 How many unsubscribes were recorded?

 Pick A Variable To Test

-There are many variables that can be tested in conjunction with one another, to analyse the performance of your websites or emails.
+There are many variables that can be tested in conjunction with one another, to analyze the performance of your websites or emails.
 However the key is to focus on one variable at a time.
 Focusing on more than one variable can cause confusion on what exactly is giving you good results.
 Isolate your “independent variable” and start thinking about what you are going to change.
-It can be the design, wording, subject line, senders, personalisation structures, etc. Small changes make for more effective results.
+It can be the design, wording, subject line, senders, personalization structures, etc. Small changes make for more effective results.

 Create A Hypothesis

 Create a hypothesis backed up by your initial research.
-Analyse the data you have already collected and predict what you expect to happen once the changes have been applied.
+Analyze the data you have already collected and predict what you expect to happen once the changes have been applied.
 Your hypothesis needs to be tested against quantifiable results you have identified to represent your overall goals.
 Pick one measure that will equate to your dependent variable and state clearly what you expect this measure to be at the end of your test, make sure to include this in your written hypothesis.

 Create Your Versions